TheCobraBoy2/TheCobraBoy2/README.md

 # 💫 About Me:
-🔭 I'm currently studying network security and game development principles in school<br>⚒️ I'm currently working on creating Roblox utilities<br>💬 Ask me about getting help on Roblox games or network security principles
+🔭 I'm currently studying network security and game development principles in school<br>⚒️ I'm currently working on creating Roblox utilities and an open source minecraft mod<br>💬 Ask me about getting help on Roblox games or network security principles

 # 💻 Tech Stack: